Eric Bakker N.D.April 4, 2022

 img

-• Drugs deplete your system.
-Regular use of prescription or OTC (over the counter) drugs can deplete other systems that they are not directly used to treat.
-For instance, researchers found that regular use of the over-the-counter painkiller acetaminophen (paracetamol) was linked to higher rates of asthma and chronic obstructive pulmonary disease (COPD), as well as reduced lung function.
-Just because it is available OTC does not mean it is safe!
+Regular use of prescription or over-the-counter (OTC) drugs can deplete bodily systems that are not directly targeted by the medication.
+For example, research has linked the regular use of acetaminophen (paracetamol) to higher rates of asthma, chronic obstructive pulmonary disease (COPD), and reduced lung function.
+Just because a drug is available OTC doesn’t mean it’s safe.

-• There are known side effects to each and every drug – ranging from mild to serious depending on the individual.
-Some of which are even more unpleasant than the symptoms the drug is supposedly relieving.
+Every drug comes with known side effects, ranging from mild to severe, depending on the individual.
+Sometimes, these side effects can be even more unpleasant than the symptoms the drug is intended to relieve.

-• Many drugs are often found to later be harmful to one’s health.
-For example, the infamous case of arthritic patients who were taking Vioxx that was later pulled from the market due to its negative effects.
-Over 60,000 people were killed by choosing Vioxx for their arthritic pain relief and over 100,000 more were seriously injured.
-Generally, 51% of FDA-approved drugs have serious adverse effects not detected prior to approval.
-Each year prescription drugs injure 1.5 million people so severely they require hospitalisation.
-In addition, prescription drugs cause 100,000 deaths annually in USA alone.
+Many drugs, once thought safe, are later found to be harmful.
+Consider the infamous case of Vioxx, a drug prescribed for arthritis that was later pulled from the market due to its severe adverse effects.
+Over 60,000 people died, and more than 100,000 were seriously injured due to this drug.
+Alarmingly, 51% of FDA-approved drugs have serious adverse effects that were not detected before approval.
+Each year, prescription drugs cause injuries severe enough to require hospitalization for 1.5 million people and result in 100,000 deaths in the United States alone.

 Myths Busters: Drugs are Safe when Prescribed and Taken as Directed